Skip to main content

 llm=llm,

-agent_user=User(name="GitHub Assistant", id="github-assistant"),
+agent_user=User(name="GitHub Assistant", id="agent"),

 mcp_servers=[github_server]